 Double Indemnity (1944) by Billy Wilder

 Considered the masterpiece of noir films, Double Indemnity is a must-watch to any film lover out there.
 Directed by one of the greatest Hollywood directors, Billy Wilder, the movie talks about an insurance salesman who after trying to sell insurance for a rich woman, she convinces him to kill her husband to get the money.
-Flashbacks, femme fatale, dreamlike sequences and amazing shots is just one of the few things that makes Double Indemnity an instant classic.
+Flashbacks, femme fatale, dreamlike sequences, and amazing shots are just one of the few things that make Double Indemnity an instant classic.
 The film lost for Going My Way by Leo McCarey, which I haven’t seen it.